Bananeweizen/eclipse-launcher/README.md

 * Make sure your machine has [AutoHotkey](https://www.autohotkey.com/) installed.
 * Use Win-R to open the _Run_ menu.
 * Enter `shell:startup`, which will open your personal startup folder.
-* Paste the `eclipse-launcher.ahk` file into that folder.
+* Paste the raw file `[eclipse-launcher.ahk](https://github.com/Bananeweizen/eclipse-launcher/raw/main/eclipse-launcher.ahk)` file into that folder.
 That way, it will be executed on each Windows start.
+* Edit and configure (at least the root directory variable).
+See next section for details.
 * To immediately start it now, double-click the `eclipse-launcher.ahk`.

 # Configuration

-* Set the `RootFolder` directory to the directory that contains your different eclipse installations.
+* Set the `RootFolder` variable to the directory that contains your different eclipse installations.
 * If you have too many installations, you can restrict what is shown on the top level menu by changing the `TopLevelPattern` variable.
 All other installations will be moved to a sub menu then.
 * Unwanted installations can be filtered via the `IgnorePattern`.

 # Troubleshooting

-The menu is only created once, immediately after starting the script, to avoid excessive disk access.
+* The menu is only created once, immediately after starting the script, to avoid excessive disk access.
 After installation of yet another Eclipse IDE, you may want to use the _Reload_ menu item to have the script discover that new installation.
+* The script requires that the different IDE installations follow the pattern `RootFolder\SomeInstallation\eclipse\eclipse.exe`, as used by the [Eclipse Oomph installer](https://projects.eclipse.org/projects/tools.oomph) by default.